 From an author’s perspective, access to KU is had by being part of KDP Select, the Amazon exclusivity program for indie publishers.
 If you sign up to this, you cannot publish your ebook version on any other website for ninety days (though you can then decide whether to renew or cancel the arrangement).
 In return, you are included in KU, Amazon’s subscription model, and, get paid from the KDP Select Global fund, paid based on how frequently your book is borrowed.
 KDP Select authors have access to other promotional tools for the length of their enrollment.

 Ingram began as a wholesale company in the US, warehousing books for publishers so that stores and libraries could purchase through one vendor.
 It now provides distribution to 220 countries and territories.
 Although Amazon KDP also does print-on-demand through KDP Print, IngramSpark is the dominant supplier to most bookstore and library accounts around the world, many of whom are uncomfortable stocking Amazon-supplied books.

 IngramSpark also serves as an aggregator for ebook distribution, but its reach for ebooks is not as wide and its terms not as favorable as other aggregators like PublishDrive, StreetLib or Draft2Digital.
 It is IngramSpark’s print operation that makes it so valuable to authors and ALLi recommends IS only for print.

-So why bother with IngramSpark?
+So why bother with IngramSpark and Bookvault?
 IngramSpark does not have a storefront itself, but its distribution catalog reaches beyond the internet to brick-and-mortar bookstores and libraries.
 These outlets are unlikely to order stock from Amazon, because most bookstores see them as competition and the discounts are not commercially viable.